nodejs/node/doc/api/errors.md

 <a id="ERR_IPC_CHANNEL_CLOSED"></a>
 ### ERR_IPC_CHANNEL_CLOSED

-An attempt was made to use an IPC communication channel that has already been closed.
+An attempt was made to use an IPC communication channel that was already closed.

 <a id="ERR_IPC_DISCONNECTED"></a>
 ### ERR_IPC_DISCONNECTED

-An attempt is made to disconnect an already disconnected IPC communication channel between two Node.js processes.
+An attempt was made to disconnect an IPC communication channel that was already disconnected.
 See the documentation for the [`child_process`](child_process.html) module for more information.

 <a id="ERR_IPC_ONE_PIPE"></a>